 The issue of fragmentation plays a vital role while considering which platform to go ahead with.
 On one hand, Apple has a limited number of devices that run on iOS (iPhone, iPad, and iPod) that are mostly updated to the latest version (iOS 11) of the operating system.
 On the other hand, there are a plethora of smartphones and tablets that run on Android with varied screen sizes and aspect ratios.
 It means that your app should be suitable for all of them.
 Moreover, in the Android platform, you can’t find any operating system which is used by more than 50% of Android device owners.

 It can be inferred that iOS apps are faster and cheaper to design.
-However, after the completion of your app, when it is ready to hit the market users across the world, one crucial step to pass is publishing the app to the app store, which adds on a little to the cost to build an app.
+However, after the completion of your app, when it is ready to hit the market users across the world, one crucial step to pass is publishing the app to the app store, which adds on a little to the app development cost.

 On the other hand, your app undergoes a rigorous approval process in the Apple App Store that charges a $99 annual fee.
 You also incur on a 30% cut regarding purchases made through the apps.
 Hence, Android is an evident winner when it comes to the publishing process.

 It can be easily concluded after reading the above passages that iOS apps can be built faster than Android apps.
 When compared to Android, iOS development is about 40% faster.
 And the reason is once again fragmentation.
 Hence, the average cost to build an iOS app is less than cost to create an Android app.

 In the end, mobile apps are a business.
 So, the decision to choose a platform boils down to the primary function of your app and the intended target audience.
 To succeed, you’ve got to have a strong marketing strategy as the first parameter.